 Can you do craft?
 A sewer or knitter?
 Are you good at baking?
 Are you a master cake maker?
 Good at gardening?

 All of these things can be quite lucrative.
 I know many people who have turned their hobbies into a business.
-Sewing women’s, babies and children’s clothing, making toys, growing plants in pots from seeds or cuttings are just some of the products people are making money from.
+Sewing women’s, babies and children’s clothing, making toys, and growing plants in pots from seeds or cuttings are just some of the products people are making money from.
 Sell the items on Etsy, markets, social media pages, and buy, swap, and sell pages…… Why not give it a go yourself?

 There are quite a few professional competition winners out there and millions in dollars worth of prizes, as they say, “you have to be in it to win it”.
 No harm in trying.